 Alexander Technique is taught in nearly every professional conservatory of acting and singing, including Great Britain's Royal Conservatory of Music and The Juilliard School in New York City.
-Actors and singers who study the technique find that it improves their breathing, vocal capacity and vocal quality, while improving their overall expressiveness onstage, and reducing or eliminating stage fright.
-For many remarkable performers AT is their "secret weapon."
+Actors and singers who study the technique learn to avoid the habits of excessive tensing that impair breathing, pitch quality and timbre.
+Relieved of excessive tension, performing artists find there is nothing to stop them from drawing freely from their own deepest resources of expression - and the power of this freedom can banish the pangs of stage fright.
+For many great performers AT is a "secret weapon."

 Vocal professionals who pursue AT regularly and seriously, it is the primary way to understand, use and care for the instrument you cannot do without: you.

 AT can help you to find your own authentic voice, and keep it healthy and vibrant, throughout your performance, your career and your life.